 Promoting positive workplace behaviours and managing risks with inappropriate conduct

-This course is designed to educate employees on the legislative and policy requirements relating to appropriate workplace behaviour and the steps to take if they are victim to or become aware of inappropriate behaviour.
-Managers and leaders are also provided with the knowledge relevant to preventing inappropriate behaviour and managing any breaches that may occur.
+This course is designed to educate employees about legislative and policy requirements relating to appropriate workplace behaviour and the steps to take if they are subject to or become aware of inappropriate behaviour.
+Managers and leaders are also provided with knowledge relevant to preventing inappropriate behaviour and managing any breaches that may occur.

-Many companies have come unstuck by their practices (or lack thereof) in regards to appropriate workplace behaviour and have ultimately been held vicariously liable for bullying, harassments or victimisation.
+Many companies have come unstuck by their practices (or lack thereof) in regards to inappropriate workplace behaviour and have ultimately been held vicariously liable for discrimination, bullying, harassment or victimisation.

-Ensuring your workforce is educated on what is and is not appropriate workplace behaviour is a necessary step, not only to mitigate the risks associated with inappropriate conduct, including potential liability, but also to ensure a positive workplace culture conducive to productive employees.
+Ensuring your workforce is educated about what is, and is not, appropriate workplace behaviour is a necessary step – not only to mitigate risks associated with inappropriate conduct, including potential liability, but also to ensure a positive workplace culture conducive to productive employees.